#7 will make you squirm.

 We've previously shared some helpful decorating tips for those of us who aren't currently blessed with a palatial ensuite, so now we're sharing the household items you should probably consider removing from your bathroom.

 Your bathroom, no matter how small, shouldn't become a dumping ground for expired skincare and allergy medicines.
 Instead, the goal is to maintain the space as a clean and healthy room in the house that exudes calm and not chaos.
-If you've got any of the following items in your bathroom, consider a detox.
+If you've got any of the following items in your bathroom, consider a good detox.

 1. Your phone